BioBoost/course-object-oriented-programming-with-cpp/assignments/assignments.md

 ### Part 2 - Keys

+Turn your linked list into a hashmap by adding a key attribute to identify your data.

-Extend the Node class with a `key` attribute which allows you to identify the items held by the linked list.
+This can be achieve by extending the Node class with a `key` attribute which allows you to identify the items held by the linked list.
 This will require you to add a method `get(std::string key)` which returns the data item with the specified key.
 The add method should also be changed to allow a `key` to be specified.